tvharikrishna/HariKrishna__Autonomous_Vehicles/HK_02_Kinematic_Bicycle_Model/README.md

 <p align="center"><h3>🎀 Essence of the Project</h3></p>
 <p align='justify'>
 The Bicycle Kinematic Model block creates a bicycle vehicle model to simulate simplified car-like vehicle dynamics.
 This model represents a vehicle with two axles defined by the length between the axles, Wheel base.
-The front wheel can be turned with a steering angle psi.
-The vehicle heading theta is defined at the center of the rear axle.<br><br>This kinematic approach is fundamental in autonomous driving and mobile robotics, enabling accurate motion planning and control by predicting vehicle trajectory and facilitating the implementation of advanced navigation algorithms.</p>
+The vehicle's heading, theta, is defined at the center of the rear axle, where the front wheel can be steered using an angle psi.<br><br>This kinematic approach is fundamental in autonomous driving and mobile robotics, enabling accurate motion planning and control by predicting vehicle trajectory and facilitating the implementation of advanced navigation algorithms.</p>

 <!------ WHY ------>
 <p align="center">